gabe565/charts/charts/portfolio/README.md

 ## Configuration

 Read through the [values.yaml](./values.yaml) file.
 It has several commented out suggested values.
-Other values may be used from the [values.yaml](https://github.com/k8s-at-home/library-charts/tree/main/charts/stable/common/values.yaml) from the [k8s-at-home common library](https://github.com/k8s-at-home/library-charts/tree/main/charts/stable/common).
+Other values may be used from the [values.yaml](https://github.com/bjw-s/helm-charts/tree/main/charts/library/common/values.yaml) from the [bjw-s common library](https://github.com/bjw-s/helm-charts/tree/main/charts/library/common).

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.